alexander-bzikadze/missing-in-heyholn/obsidian/World/Characters & Factions/Lunara.md

     desc: When Lunara is hit by a melee attack made by a creature it can see, it makes a glittering scimitar attack against the attacker.
   - name: Vengeful Eye
     desc: When Lunara is hit by a ranged attack or targeted with a spell by a creature within 60 feet, it uses Evil Eye on the attacker if they can see each other.
-legendary_description: Lunara can take 3 legendary actions, choosing from the options below.
+legendary_description: Lunara can take 2 legendary action, choosing from the options below.
 It can only take one legendary action at a time and only at the end of another creature's turn.
 Lunara regains spent legendary actions at the start of its turn.
 legendary_actions:
   - name: Scream of Pain
-    desc: If Lunara's HP are halved, she can blast a powerful scream that pushes away everybody within 15 ft. sphere, requiring DC 19 Strength to resist, otherwise dealing 5 (1d10) bludgeoning damage and pushing 20 ft. away.
+    desc: If Lunara's receives more than 50 HP in one round, she can blast a powerful scream that pushes away everybody within 15 ft. sphere, requiring DC 19 Strength to resist, otherwise dealing 5 (1d10) bludgeoning damage and pushing 20 ft. away.
 Every creature within 60 ft. makes a DC Constitution saving throw or take 22 (3d10+7) sonic damage.
   - name: Thorn Whip
     desc: Lunara can cast Thorn Whip and deal 12 (3d8) piercing damage.
 ```